martrapp/astro-vtbot/README.md

 - `<ReplacementSwap/>`: An alterantive DOM swap(), which preserves elements in the original DOM to avoid reinitialization of iframes or CSS animations.

 - `<LoadIndicator>`: Have you ever missed the visual feedback on sites with view transitions as to whether the app has noticed the click?
+You need a loading indicator!
 Here you go!

-- `Zoom` and `Swing` animations and the `<AnimationsStyle/>` component allows for extended styling options.
+- `Zoom`, `<Move>` and `Swing` animations and the `<AnimationsStyle/>` component allows for extended styling options.

 - `<Portal/>` component that forces all view transitions through a portal/loading page.